tubbleWeek/Drone-Documenation/Phasespace/README.md

 Now if you have configured your master client correctly you should be able to see the positions of the LEDs being trasmitted to your computer

 **Please note in my system I have phantom LEDs this is why my listener loops through half of the marker list if your system does not then removethe changes I made**

+## Using Data

+I have attached a simple python script that uses matplotlib and rosbag to take data from the phasespace and convert it into graphs.

+To use just run `testrosbag.py` using python3

+You may have to specifie the path to the rosbag that is of interest